zuyux/junta/readme.md

 - **Secure Fund Pooling**: Contributions are locked in a smart contract and distributed to participants in a predetermined order.
 - **Automated Fund Allocation**: The smart contract manages fund allocation and payouts automatically based on predefined rules.
 - **Penalty System**: Late contributions or early exits are penalized through a ranking system, ensuring reliability.
-- **Reward Mechanism**: Participants and P2P traders earn the native $ROS token as rewards for completing rounds successfully.
+- **Reward Mechanism**: Participants and P2P traders earn the native $ROX token as rewards for completing rounds successfully.
 - **Integration with sBTC**: sBTC is used for all transactions, enabling the use of Bitcoin's liquidity in the JUNTA dApp.

 ## ⚙️ Technology Stack